x-Yabao/lvi_sam_localization/README.md

 ## Notes
 - **Initialization:** During the initialization stage, had better keep the robot still.
 Or if you play bags, fistly play the bag for about 0.5s, and then pause the bag until the initialization succeed.
-If initialization failure, move the robot to another play, or play the bag for a few seconds, than activate relocation again by give it random guesses on the the Rviz.
+If initialization failure, move the robot to another place, or play the bag for a few seconds, than activate relocation again by give it a random guess on the the Rviz.

 ## Acknowledgement
 - [LVI-SAM](https://github.com/TixiaoShan/LVI-SAM)